Dragon Ball: Sparking! Zero: Downloadable content

 The season pass revealed three downloadable content (DLC) packs would be released for Sparking!
 Zero.
 The first is the "Hero of Justice Pack", which includes eleven characters from the film Dragon Ball Super: Super Hero (2022): the film versions of Gohan and Piccolo (each with four forms), Gamma 1, Gamma 2, and Cell Max.
 It became available on January 23, 2025.
 The second and third DLC packs, "Daima Character Pack" 1 and 2, include characters from the anime series Dragon Ball Daima (2024–2025): the "Mini" versions of Vegeta (with four forms) and Goku (with two forms) as well as their adult forms (Super Saiyan 3 Vegeta and Super Saiyan 4 Goku respectively), Glorio, Panzy, Majin Kuu, Majin Duu, and Gomah (with two forms); the third pack also included a new stage (First Demon World).
 Those packs became available on April 24 and September 25, 2025, respectively.
 An extra DLC was released on June 26 featuring the character Shallot from the mobile game Dragon Ball Legends (2018).
 Those packs increased the roster to 208 playable characters.

 On October 2, 2025, it was confirmed a new DLC pack was set to be revealed in January 2026.
+Later, on January 24, 2026, a new DLC was shown that contains not only new characters (10 so far that being Super Saiyan Bardock, King Piccolo, Hell Fighter 17, Super 17, Devilman, Grandpa Gohan, Champa, Mercenary Tao, Zangya, and Pikkon), but also stages, costumes, and a new mode.
+On April 19, the aforementioned DLC was revealed to be called Super Limit Breaking Neo, showcasing 18 more characters thus far (two additional forms for Vegeta (GT), Nuova Shenron (GT), Trunks (GT) and his Super Saiyan form, King Vegeta, Cheelai, Jaco, Uub (Z), Salza, Mighty Mask, Supreme Kai, Android 8, Nam, General Blue, Chilled, Fasha, and Tora), along with demonstration of a new mode called Limit Breaker Journey.
+It is expected to be released in Summer 2026.

+On July 23, 2026, it was announced that, aside from showing the remaining 5 characters for this DLC (Goku (World Tournament), Tien Shinhan (World Tournament), Piccolo and his Giant Form (under Ma Junior), and Chi-Chi and new skills and attacks shown in the trailer, a release date is revealed to be July 30.